 The CEO and the other members of the executive committee may opt to buy up to 20 percent of their total cash compensation in the form of registered A shares of Bossard Holding AG.
 The shares are subject to a restriction period of three years during which they can not be sold, transferred or pledged.
 The restriction period also applies in case of termination of employment, except in case of termination following death where the restriction immediately lapses.
 The shares are priced at their market value, determined at the end of February of each year, based on the average share price over the previous ten trading days, less a discount of approximately 16 percent for the three-year restriction period as permitted under Swiss tax law.
 The decision to buy shares by the CEO or the other members of the executive committee is made the day after the annual general meeting of shareholders.
-The shares required for the share plan are purchased on the market by Bossard Holding AG.
+Bossard Holding AG acquires the shares required for the share plan from its own stock of treasury shares or share purchases on the market.